Roofing: MATERIALS ENCYCLOPEDIA

 Energy Efficiency: n/a

-Material costs: very low to high
+Material costs: high

-Labour Input: High
+Labour Input: High to Very High

 Working at heights to install roofing has inherent dangers.
 Proper setup and safety precautions should always be taken when working on a roof.

-Skill level required for homeowners: moderate to high
+Skill level required for homeowners

-Sourcing & availability: Difficult
+Sourcing & availability: moderate to Difficult

 Durability: moderate to High

-RAINWATER COLLECTION CAPABILITY: LOW TO MODERATE
+RAINWATER COLLECTION CAPABILITY: high

 Resources for further research

-Tips for a successful Thatched roof
+Tips for a successful clay tile roof